Got period pain or cramps? What to eat and avoid, according to science | Health

 - Australia

-Digestive changes – such as vomiting, gas, bloating, diarrhea, and a “bubbling gut” – are also common around the time of menstruation.
+Digestive changes – such as vomiting, gas, bloating, diarrhoea and a "bubbling gut" – are also common around the time of menstruation.

 There are many treatments for period pain (known medically as dysmenorrhoea).
 Not all these treatments are well-tolerated or work for everyone.

-Omega-3 fatty acids affect how our cells function and the signaling pathways associated with inflammation and pain.
+Omega-3 fatty acids affect how our cells function and the signalling pathways associated with inflammation and pain.

-Foods high in vitamin D include trout, salmon, tuna, and mackerel, as well as fish liver oils.
+Foods high in vitamin D Foods high in vitamin D include trout, salmon, tuna and mackerel, as well as fish liver oils.
 Small amounts are also found in beef liver, egg yolk and cheese.
 Mushrooms contain varying levels of vitamin D, and you can boost this by exposing them to direct midday sunlight for 15-120 minutes.

 The body can make vitamin D when it gets sunlight exposure and you can also get vitamin D from supplements.